Congenital

 This procedure is not commonly performed in cases of congenital ptosis, but its use is well-documented, and recent literature has highlighted its increased usefulness.

-Complications of Congenital eyelid drooping Surgery
+Complications of Congenital Eyelid Drooping Surgery

 The complications associated with surgery for the correction of congenital ptosis include the following: